Texas health insurance exchange

 There is no doubt that Obamacare has made health insurance much more affordable for most people in Texas.
 A study released by HHS on June 18 found that the average net premium for people receiving tax credits in the Texas exchange was just $72/month (a 76% reduction from the $305/month “retail” price).
 And 84% of Texas residents who have enrolled through the exchange have qualified for tax credits.
 The $72/month after-subsidy premium in Texas is the seventh lowest out of the 36 states where HHS is running the exchange – the average across all 36 states is $82/month.

 Enrollment in the Texas exchange skyrocketed to 733,757 by April 19.
 As of March 1, private plan enrollment in the Texas exchange had been at 295,000.
 The increase during March and the extension period in the first half of April was the largest of any state in the country.
 That followed January and February enrollment of more than 90,000 new enrollees per month in Texas.
 Total enrollment in Texas was the second highest of the states where HHS is running the exchange, trailing only Florida.
 Although general open enrollment for private plans is now closed until November 15, enrollment has continued to grow during May and June as a result of qualifying events that trigger special open enrollment periods.
 HHS will release official “off-season” enrollment data in November.

-An additional 94,954 exchange applicants had enrolled in Medicaid during the first five months of open enrollment, despite the fact that Texas is not expanding Medicaid under the ACA (those applicants were already eligible under existing rules).
-Total enrollment – including private plans and Medicaid – stood just shy of 390,000 on March 1.
+An additional 141,494 exchange applicants had enrolled in Medicaid, despite the fact that Texas is not expanding Medicaid under the ACA (those applicants were already eligible under existing rules).
+Total enrollment – including private plans and Medicaid – was just over 875,000 people as of April 19.